stormkit-io/www-stormkit-io/content/blog/faq.md

 <details>
 <summary>How Stormkit is different than Heroku?</summary>

 Stormkit stands out in its capability to host static websites, single-page applications (SPAs), and serverless functions.
 Its optimization for performance ensures a smooth journey for JavaScript developers.
-The platform offers a range of features, including dynamic injection of frontend code, instant rollbacks, feature flags, customizable CDN storage, and trigger functions.
+The platform offers a range of features, including dynamic injection of frontend code, instant rollbacks, customizable CDN storage, and trigger functions.

 Conversely, Heroku provides a broader application platform that accommodates diverse application types, including web apps, APIs, and beyond.
 It enables developers to deploy applications constructed with a variety of programming languages and frameworks.